 can run.
 This is resolved relative to the root of the snap contents.

 name, users will be able run the command directly.

-If the names differ, then apps are prefixed with the snap
+If the names differ, the binary file name will be prefixed with the snap name

 Building the snap

 First, make sure you’ve installed Snapcraft and create a new directory for your Flutter project.

 snapcraft init.
 This creates an additional subdirectory, called